suriyun-production/mmorpg-kit-docs/docs/pages/102-game-instance-and-relates-data.md

 ## Game Instance

-This is component that collects data that needed in gameplay such as:
+This is component contains configuration for gameplay such as:
 *   Gameplay rule
 *   Gameplay UIs for PC and Mobile platforms
 *   An objects that will be instantiates in gameplay scenes for general purpose such as represent dropped items, position in mini-map, character name and HP/MP stats